grafana/grafana/docs/sources/alerting/fundamentals/alert-rule-evaluation/_index.md

 Alert rules in different groups can be evaluated simultaneously.

-**Grafana-managed** alert rules within the same group are evaluated at different times over the same evaluation interval. **Data-source managed** alert rules within the same group are evaluated one after the other—this is necessary to ensure that recording rules are evaluated before alert rules.
+**Grafana-managed** alert rules within the same group are evaluated at different times over the same evaluation interval but display the same evaluation timestamp. **Data-source managed** alert rules within the same group are evaluated one after the other—this is necessary to ensure that recording rules are evaluated before alert rules.

 ## Pending period